 I'm happy to announce the second release of Librekontrol!
 Librekontrol is a programmable controller editor for GNU/Linux.
 This is primarily a bugfix release, but a couple new features made their way in.

 Please note that this should be considered alpha software.
 Assume that you might encounter bugs and that the software might fail spectacularly if you try to do something particularly clever with it.
 It's certainly ready to be tested and played around with, and indeed, you can already start using it regularly for everyday projects.
+You probably shouldn't depend on it for your big gig at the warehouse rave next weekend, though.

 Note that the code also hasn't seen any real optimization effort, so latency will not be ideal if you're using it to configure a device that you will play in real-time.